How Are Plastic Bottles Made?

 • Low-Density Polyethylene (LDPE)A traditionally thinner and less dense plastic that is popular in the pharmaceutical industry in the form of LDPE bottles.
 This is due to its heat-, acid- and alcohol-resistant properties.

-• Polypropylene (PP)A thick and sturdy plastic known for its thermal and heat-resistant properties, commonly used for polypropylene bottles in food and drink packaging.
+• Polypropylene (PP)A thick and sturdy plastic known for its thermal and heat-resistant properties, commonly used for PP bottles in food and drink packaging.

 • Polystyrene or Styrofoam (PS)A non-biodegradable and non-recyclable plastic that is commonly known as ‘Styrofoam’ and used in food containers such as egg cartons and takeaway packaging.